namolnad/Finch/README.md

 *Notes*
   - Sections should be listed in the order you want them to be displayed in the output
   - Sections will be parsed in reverse and each commit will be placed into the first matching section (including matching a wild card)
-  - Email addresses with plus signs need the plus sign escaped with 2 backslashes

 # Example output
 ```